voidumesha/Model-for-convert-Sri-Lankan-Inscription-To-Sinhala-/README.md

 # Model-for-convert-Sri-Lankan-Inscription-To-Sinhala-
- This is our final year research, this research introduce an Ai maching learning model to convert early Pre-brahmiya letters to sinhala language
+ This is our final year research, this research introduce an Ai maching learning model to convert early Pre-brahmiya letters to sinhala language  this will implement by this year